vpk-11/grp-10-money-manager/README.md

 For a complete list of backend endpoints, request/response shapes, authentication details, and environment configuration, see `docs/api-reference.md`.

+## Build and Deploy

+For end-to-end build, run, testing, and deployment options (including Docker), see `BUILD.md`.

 ## Authors

 **Project Team**: Group 10